 The most frequent dispute between homeowners and homeowners insurance companies in Florida involves whether water damages fall within the coverage of a homeowners policy.
 Because our state is humid and rainy, damage caused by water impacts many homeowners.
 Water leaks can cause devastating damage to a residence.
 Although water damage is frequently covered by homeowners policies, insurers often rely on the constant or repeated seepage exclusion to avoid water damage claims.
-This approach essentially uses an expert opinion and an inspection of the damage to deny long-term water damage from a broken pipe, burst supply line or roof leak.
-As a Miami property damage attorney, I have provided an overview of the types of evidence insurance companies typically rely on to prove that these types of water damages are not covered.
+This approach essentially uses an expert opinion and an inspection of the damage to deny long-term water damage from a broken pipe, burst supply line, or appliance leaks.
+An overview of the types of evidence insurance companies typically rely on to prove that these types of water damages are not covered follow:

 Monthly water bills can provide persuasive evidence regarding the sudden occurrence of a water leak.
 If a pipe bursts or a toilet suddenly is affected by a massive leak, this type of sudden loss will usually be reflected in the water bills.
 When such a surge is not present, a slight increase in the bill over a period of months might suggest that the leak was a product of prolonged leakage.